Thesprotos F.C.: 2018–2019

 Thesprotos took the second place in the championship and qualified for the anodic barrels.
 They defeated Niki Volos on May 5, 2019, at Panthessal Stadium 0-1 and on May 12 at Igoumenitsa 2-0 and take the historic rise in the professional categories.

 2019–

-In the 2019–2020 season, Thesprotos participated in the Football League Greece (Third tier).
+In the 2019–20 season, Thesprotos participated in the Football League Greece (Third tier).
 The team placed tenth, above the relegation zone when the season ended because of the COVID-19 pandemic, just three fixtures before the end.

-In the 2020–2021 season, the team was still in the Football League, this time in the Northern group.
+In the 2020–21 season, the team was still in the Football League, this time in the Northern group.
 They finished sixth and acquired the promotion to Superleague 2 (second tier) for the first time in their history.

-Thesprotos with a team mostly consisted with youths, finished 12 out of 17 in the 2022-2022 Northern Group and managed to renew his stay at Superleague 2 for another season, again under coaching from Argentinian Juan Ramón Rocha.
+Thesprotos with a team mostly consisted with youths, finished 12 out of 17 in the 2021–22 Northern Group and managed to renew his stay at Super League 2 for another season, again under coaching from Argentinian Juan Ramón Rocha.

+During the 2022–23 season, the club was unable to replicate its previous strong performances and was relegated to the Gamma Ethniki, ending a 4-year tenure in professional divisions.
+In the 2023–24 Gamma Ethniki, Thesprotos secured its stay in the division by just two points, finishing in 9th place, while the following season (2024–25), it comfortably avoided relegation by finishing 5th.
+In the 2025–26 season, Thesprotos made a promising start despite being awarded two technical losses due to a squad shortage.
+Despite these difficulties, the management decided to continue fighting for relegation survival.
+However, on 5 January 2026, following the resignation of the club's president, the decision was made to withdraw Thesprotos from the Gamma Ethniki, marking the end of the team's 13-year presence in national divisions.